This marinated Spicy New Orleans Barbeque Shrimp is fast, easy and simple to make! The hardest part is waiting 4 hours for it to marinate!

 Perusing the internet sometimes results in some of the most wonderful things, yeah?

-I’ve never been to New Orleans myself, but when I close my eyes and imagine it – I imagine each and every dish being as spicy, savory and flavorful as this one.
+I’ve never been to New Orleans myself, I wish I could go there and stay in a hotel like the InterContinental New Orleans and venturing out into the city to enjoy the food, when I close my eyes and imagine it – I imagine each and every dish being as spicy, savory and flavorful as this one.
 I love the way the natural color of the spices are so prominently and luxuriously red against the creamy white shrimp and the starkness of the black cast iron pan.
 If it doesn’t seduce you with it’s dominant and demanding essence, it will certainly have you at your first bite.

 As you sink your teeth into this decadent shrimp, you’ll be overcome with a strong sense of being there – in New Orleans – with all the romance and mystique that is Mardi Gras, with its masks, costumes, parades and the throngs of people swarming the crowded, sultry streets.